 National Register Criterion C along with criterion exception B is relevant to the designation of 2371 South Livernois Road.
-Evaluation of the property according to these criteria leads to the conclusion that the property is not significant as originally thought.
+Evaluation of the property according to these criteria leads to the conclusion that the property is not significant in the way previously defined.